inspec/inspec/docs/style.md

 If the profile is pointed to a remote endpoint using the `command` resource will run it on the remote OS.

-**Avoid Ruby IO on files**
+## Avoid Ruby IO on files

-Avoid: `File.new("filename").read`
-Avoid: `File.read("filename")`
-Avoid: `IO.read("filename")`
-Use: `file("filename")`

-Similar to the command interactions these files will only be read localy with Ruby's internal calls.
+Similar to the command interactions these files will only be read locally with Ruby's internal calls.
 If you run this test against a remote target it won't read the file from the remote endpoint, but from the local OS instead.
 Use the `file` resource to read files on the target system.

+Avoid:
+  - `File.new("filename").read`
+  - `File.read("filename")`
+  - `IO.read("filename")`

+Use:
+  - `file("filename")`

 In general, try to avoid Ruby's IO calls from within InSpec controls and use InSpec resources instead.

-### 7. Avoid Ruby gem dependencies in controls
+## Avoid Ruby gem dependencies in controls

 In addition to avoiding system-level gems and modules you should also limit the use of external dependencies to resource packs or plugins.
 Gems need to be resolved, installed, vendored, and protected from conflicts.
 We aim to avoid exposing this complexity to users of InSpec, to make it a great tool even if you are not a developer.

-Developers may still use external gem dependencies but should vendor it with their plugins or resource packs.
+Plugins should declare gem dependencies in their gemspec, and then rely on the plugin installation facility to install and manage dependencies.

-### 8. Avoid debugging calls (in production)
+## Avoid debugging calls (in production)

-Reason: One of the best way to develop and explore tests is the interactive debugging shell `pry` (see the section on "Interactive Debugging with Pry" at the end of this page).
+One of the best way to develop and explore tests is the interactive debugging shell `pry` (see [Interactive Debugging with Pry] (https://www.inspec.io/docs/reference/dsl_inspec/#interactive-debugging-with-pry) at the end of this page).
 However, after you finish your profile make sure you have no interactive statements included anymore.
 Sometimes interactive calls are hidden behind conditionals (`if` statements) that are harder to reach.
 These calls can easily cause trouble when an automated profiles runs into an interactive `pry` call that stops the execution and waits for user input.

+Avoid:
-Avoid: `binding.pry` in production profiles
+  - `binding.pry` in production profiles

+Use:
-Use: Use debugging calls during development only
+  - Use debugging calls during development only

-Also you may find it helpful to use the inspec logging interface:
+Also you may find it helpful to use the InSpec logging interface:

 ```ruby
 Inspec::Log.info('Hi')